FarmBot-Docs/farmbot-genesis/v1.6/assembly/cross-slide.md

 ![Feed the belt](_images/y_axis_belt_around_pulley.png)

-Secure the belt at the other end of the gantry with another [[belt clip]], **20 mm nut bar**, and two [[M5 x 10mm screws]].
+Secure the belt at the other end of the gantry with another [[belt clip]], [[20mm nut bar]], and two [[M5 x 10mm screws]].
 Ensure there is a small amount of tension on the belt once everything is in place.

 ![Secure the other end of the belt](_images/y_axis_belt_end.png)